 TYPE OF MATERIAL BEST WORST Unmodified (Solid) Wood Wood contains and offgasses acidic products.
 The acetyl groups it contains react with water to release acetic acid.
 It is therefore not recommended for large-scale use but may be desirable for decorative purposes.
 NOTE: All wood is unacceptable.
 Where wood cannot be avoided, the following materials are the best to use.
 Aged, conditioned, dried wood of the less acidic species (maple, elm) sealed with an acceptable coating.
 (See Paint and Varnish section).
 Green, unconditioned, knotty, unsealed wood.
 Wood of the more acidic species (red cedar, oak).
 Modified Wood A composite panel, hardwood panel, fibreboard or plywood composed of wood held together by an adhesive.
 The more adhesive, the cheaper the board.
-Paint and Varnish Paint and Varnish Paint and varnish coatings must be inert, act as a good vapour shield, not give off any volatile products and be chemically stable.
 NOTE: All wood is unacceptable.
 Where wood cannot be avoided, the following materials are the best to use.
 Boards with a phenol-formaldehyde, epoxy or polyurea-based adhesive.
-Boards covered with a vapour shield (MelamineTM, FormicaTM, ArboriteTM, ABS, MarvelsealTM).
-Boards with a phenol formaldehyde impregnated paper overly (High or Medium Density Overlaid plywood) Exterior grade particleboard (eg: MedexTM).
+Boards covered with a vapour shield (Melamine[TM], Formica[TM], Arborite[TM], ABS, Marvelseal[TM]).
+Boards with a phenol formaldehyde impregnated paper overly (High or Medium Density Overlaid plywood) Exterior grade particleboard (eg: Medex[TM]).
+Boards containing an adhesive which has a rubber or urea- formaldehyde base, drying oil or polyformaldehyde.
+Untempered or oil-tempered hardboard (MasoniteTM), waferboard, chipboard, particleboard or fibreboard.
+Interior grade plywood and particleboards.
+Plywoods without overlays.
+Paint and Varnish Paint and varnish coatings must be inert, act as a good vapour shield, not give off any volatile products and be chemically stable.
 Acrylic resin emulsion paints are the most inert followed by a vinyl-acrylic resin or modified acrylic paint.
 Acrylic resin or acrylic-urethane resin varnishes are the most inert.
 Two component urethane is acceptable.
-Boards containing an adhesive which has a rubber or urea- formaldehyde base, drying oil or polyformaldehyde.
-Untempered or oil-tempered hardboard (Masonite [TM]), waferboard, chipboard, particleboard or fibreboard.
-Interior grade plywood and particleboards.
-Plywoods without overlays.
+Insul-Aid [TM] by Glidden is a good vapour shield.
 Oil-based and alkyd resin paints, and urethane-based varnishes made from modified oils (Varthane [TM] by Flecto), are the least inert and release the most volatile products.
-One-component unmodified insur-Alu by Gliuden is a good vapour shield.
+One-component unmodified epoxy paints and polyurethane are also to be avoided.
 Avoid paints containing cadmium sulphide pigments.
-Paint for Cement and Concrete As above.
+Paint for Cement and Concrete Painted cement and concrete is less abrasive and creates less alkaline dust than unpainted cement and concrete.
 As above.
-Painted cement and concrete is less abrasive and creates less alkaline dust than unpainted cement and concrete.
 Utilize a tri-sodium phosphate solution to clean the floor before applying paint.
+As above.
 Avoid use of a muriatic acid solution to clean floors before painting.
 TYPE OF MATERIAL BEST WORST Paint for Metal Powder coatings are inert for use in closed and open systems.
 Properly cured baked alkyd resin coatings are suitable for use in open storage Uncured alkyd resin coatings are not suitable.